 Another useful thing we can do with drones is help protect Earth’s wildlife by monitoring it from afar, especially with endangered species.
-This has already been put to the test by a team of Indonesian scientists, who have used drones to spy on a group of endangered apes, to ensure they are living well and are accessing the correct vegetation.
+This has already been put to the test by a team of Indonesian scientists, who have used drones to spy on a group of endangered apes, ensuring they are living well and are accessing the correct vegetation.

 8. Helping farmers